aulonvishesella/2DGame/README.md

 # Project Description
 An individual project to develop a fun 2D game.
-This project was assigned during first year bootcamp during my undergraduate studies.
+This project was assigned during my first year of my undergrad studies.

 # What I learnt
 * Applying KeyEvents in order to allow the user to navigate the avatar based on the key they selected